COMPARISON OF TINE

 COMPARISON OF TINE AND DISC SEEDER IMPLEMENTS IN A MINIMUM TILL APPLICATION

-types of seeding implement in terms of both productivity (speed and fuel usage) and
+The demonstration trial is comparing the two types of seeding implements in terms of both economic productivity (speed and fuel usage) and agronomic benefit.

 Proposed Trial Site Design and Treatments